-Eharmony offers a free trial account to people who want to get a taste of what the site offers before making a full commitment by purchasing a subscription.
-The free trial allows you to do the following things:
+eHarmony offers a free trial account to people who want to get a taste of what the site has to offer before making a membership commitment.
+Currently, the eHarmony free trial allows you to do the following things:

 - Review your matches for free, and continue receiving additional matches every day

 - Communicate with your matches using a process known as “guided communication”